Dynamic High-Order Control Barrier Functions with Diffuser for Safety-Critical Trajectory Planning at Signal-Free Intersections: Introduction

 \section{Introduction}

 \IEEEPARstart{N}{avigating} intersections, particularly, is regarded as complex by most human drivers, as they must decide on a passing time and execute crash-free crossing maneuvers.
+Signalized intersections utilize centralized control mechanisms to regulate vehicle movements and ensure an orderly flow, whereas unsignalized intersections primarily depend on drivers’ gap assessment and judgment, leading to increased variability in traffic behavior and heightened safety risks \cite{rachakonda2023evaluation}.
 According to the latest report of the National Highway Traffic Safety Administration (NHTSA) \cite{NHTSA} in the United States, in 2022, the number of fatalities at intersections was approximately 12,036, accounting for about $28.31\%$ of the total.
 Within them, accidents at unsignalized intersections accounted for $65.07\%$ of the total at intersections.
 The increasing number of fatalities at unsignalized intersections presents a problem in determining how to navigate them safely for autonomous vehicles (AVs).
+Moreover, signal-free intersections represent an innovative traffic management approach that utilizes advancements in AV technology to increase capacity and minimize delays \cite{10505087,wiseman2022autonomous}.

 There are three driving tasks in signal-free intersections: turning left, going straight, and turning right.
-From the perspective of the task, the existing research on signal-free intersection planning can be divided into two categories: single- \cite{qiao2021behavior} and multi-task \cite{9583858} using synthesize \cite{8500603, 9981109} or real-world network \cite{9564720}.
+From the perspective of the task, existing research on signal-free intersection planning can be divided into two categories: single- \cite{qiao2021behavior, CHEN2025100261} and multi-task \cite{9583858} using synthesize \cite{8500603, 9981109} or real-world network \cite{9564720}.
 Given the safety-critical nature of these scenarios, this study addresses multi-task learning and safety-critical trajectory planning for AVs at signal-free intersections on real-world roads, where complex vehicle movements arise from a highly interactive environment.
 In this context, the main challenges are as follows: $1)$ how to learn multi-tasks at different conditions. $2)$ how to make safety-critical trajectory planning in the complex scene.